Wiloti/wiloti/README.md

 Former student 42 Paris, for a year i am self-taught in cyber security.

-- 🌱 I’m currently learning JavaScript and React
+- 🌱 I’m currently learning Advanced Python

 ### Languages and Tools :